School funding FAQs

 Q: What’s the minimum amount a school can receive?

 A: Fluctuations in school funding due to enrolment and demographic change are part of the normal school budget process.
-Schools have planning strategies in place to manage budgets.
+The introduction of a three year weighted average will reduce large fluctuations by capping negative funding changes at $90k year on year.
+Schools are required to have planning strategies in place to manage budgets, utilisation of the SRP Planner is recommended.